TheJaredWilcurt/inkline.io/src/views/docs/forms/RadioView/template.md

 Radio inputs allow the user to select one option from a set of options.
 Typically, there should not be too many options.
 Make sure you use a select input if you think the user doesn't need to see all the available options side-by-side. { .lead }

-You will need to use the `Radio` component together with a `FormGroup`.
+You will need to use the `Radio` component together with a `RadioGroup`.

 ### Basic usage